microspector/microspector/README.md

 ```

 #### END
 End takes optional boolean expression.
-It just skips if thruty fails when its used without parameter.
-When the given expression passes thruty check it ends the execution.
+It just skips if thruty fails.
+When its used without parameter or the given expression passes thruty check it ends the execution.
 ```bash
 END WHEN  result.Json.boolean  EQUALS false
 ```